In Ancient Hawai’i, nothing happened without the acknowledgment of the Gods and Goddesses.

 Everything the Ancient Hawaiians Did, They Did with Prayer.

-They quickly understood that they must live in harmony with nature for survival.
+Therefore, they quickly understood that they must live in harmony with nature for survival.
 Live according to a standard that would support unity.
 ‘Ohana* and Ho’oponopono* are not just ancient spiritual ideas.
 These are a discipline for survival.
 Hawaiians prayed or often chanted throughout the day as if they were having a conversation with their authentic gods with whom they shared their world.

 Healing and medicine were also based on harmony and spirituality.